midtown-ai/www/docs/glossary/s.md

  One promising technique for structured pruning is LLM-Pruner.
 This task-agnostic method minimizes reliance on original training data and selectively removes non-critical coupled structures based on gradient information.
 This approach maximally preserves the majority of the LLM’s functionality, making it an effective tool for [model compression].

  More at:

   * [https://bdtechtalks.com/2023/09/18/what-is-llm-compression/](https://bdtechtalks.com/2023/09/18/what-is-llm-compression/)

  See also [S], [Unstructured Pruning]

-## Structure State Space Sequence Model
+## Structured State Space Sequence (S4) Model
-## S4 Model

  ~ a new [sequence model] based on the state space model that is continuous-time in nature, excels at modeling long dependencies, and is very computationally efficient.
 Explicitly trained to work on long sequences

  A central goal of sequence modeling is designing a single principled model that can address sequence data across a range of modalities and tasks, particularly on long-range dependencies.
 Although conventional models including [RNNs], [CNNs], and [Transformers] have specialized variants for capturing long dependencies, they still struggle to scale to very long sequences of 10000 or more steps.
-A promising recent approach proposed modeling sequences by simulating the fundamental [state space model (SSM)][SSM] \( x'(t) = Ax(t) + Bu(t), y(t) = Cx(t) + Du(t) \), and showed that for appropriate choices of the state matrix \( A \), this system could handle long-range dependencies mathematically and empirically.
+A promising recent approach proposed modeling sequences by simulating the fundamental [State Space Model (SSM)] \( x'(t) = Ax(t) + Bu(t), y(t) = Cx(t) + Du(t) \), and showed that for appropriate choices of the state matrix \( A \), this system could handle long-range dependencies mathematically and empirically.
 However, this method has prohibitive computation and memory requirements, rendering it infeasible as a general sequence modeling solution.
 We propose the Structured State Space sequence model (S4) based on a new parameterization for the [SSM], and show that it can be computed much more efficiently than prior approaches while preserving their theoretical strengths.
 Our technique involves conditioning \( A \) with a low-rank correction, allowing it to be diagonalized stably and reducing the [SSM] to the well-studied computation of a Cauchy kernel.
 S4 achieves strong empirical results across a diverse range of established benchmarks, including (i) 91\% accuracy on sequential [CIFAR-10] with no data augmentation or auxiliary losses, on par with a larger 2-D [ResNet], (ii) substantially closing the gap to Transformers on image and language modeling tasks, while performing generation 60× faster (iii) [SoTA] on every task from the Long Range Arena benchmark, including solving the challenging Path-X task of length 16k that all prior work fails on, while being as efficient as all competitors.

  ![](img/s/structured_state_space_sequence_model.png ){: width="100%}